amilajack/eslint-plugin-flowtype-errors/readme.md

 ## Why?
 * **Lower barrier:** Any editor that has ESLint support now supports Flow 🎉
-* **Less editor configuration:** No need to change your entire workflow to incoroprate flow.
+* **Less editor configuration:** No need to change your entire workflow to incorporate flow.
 No multiple-linters-per-file nonsense.
 * **Simple:** Its literally just an ESLint rule!
 Just install the dependency, add a flowconfig, and you're good to go!

 ## Getting Started